bhanML/label-noise-papers/README.md

 This repository contains Label-Noise Representation Learning (LNRL) papers mentioned in our survey "A Survey of Label-noise Representation Learning: Past, Present, and Future".

-We will update this paper list to include new FSL papers periodically.
+We will update this paper list to include new LNRL papers periodically.
 The current version is updated on 2021.03.03.

 ## Citation